Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Conclusion

 \section{Conclusion}

 We have outlined a procedure to compute block-diagonal approximations of different curvature matrices for feedforward neural networks by a scheme that can be realized on top of gradient backpropagation.
-In contrast to other recently proposed second-order methods, our implementation is aligned with the design of current machine learning frameworks and can flexibly compute Hessian sub-blocks to different levels of refinement.
-Its modular formulation facilitates the closed-form analysis of Hessian diagonal blocks, and unifies the formulation of previous approaches \cite{botev2017PracticalGaussNewton, chen2018BDAPCH}.
-Within our framework we presented two strategies: (i) Obtaining exact curvature matrix-vector products that have not been accessible before by auto-differentiation (PCH), and (ii) backpropagation of further approximated matrix representations to save computations during optimization.
+In contrast to other recently proposed methods, our implementation is aligned with the design of current machine learning frameworks and can flexibly compute Hessian sub-blocks to different levels of refinement.
+Its modular formulation facilitates closed-form analysis of Hessian diagonal blocks, and unifies previous approaches \citep{botev2017PracticalGaussNewton, chen2018BDAPCH}.

+Within our framework we presented two strategies: (i) Obtaining exact curvature matrix-vector products that have not been accessible before by auto-differentiation (PCH), and (ii) backpropagation of further approximated matrix representations to save computations during training.
 As for gradient backpropagation, the Hessian backpropagation for different operations can be derived independently of the underlying graph.
 The extended modules can then be used as a drop-in replacement for existing modules to construct deep neural networks.
-Training procedures only have to be extended by an additional Hessian backward pass through the graph to compute curvature information.
+Internally, backprop is extended by an additional Hessian backward pass through the graph to compute curvature information.
+It can be performed in parallel to, and reuse the quantities computed in, gradient backpropagation.